gokulkrishh/awesome-meta-and-manifest/README.md

-# Awesome Meta Tag & Manifest
+# Awesome Meta Tags & Manifest Properties

 > A collection of meta tags and manifest.json properties available for building progressive web applications.